eturner24/portfolio/resume.md

 - Created 6 how-to videos of top customer issues.
 The most popular video received nearly 20k views, with 1k of views happening in the first month of publication.
 - Built and published publications in SDL Publication Manager to PDF and HTML5 online help outputs.

+## Other experience

+These are not technical writing roles, but some of the skills and responsibilities may be of interest.

+### Associate Proposal Specialist, SciQuest (July 2015 - October 2015)

+- Lead proposal projects
+- Meet with stakeholders to get answers to questions on proposals
+- Write and compile responses for commonly asked questions
+- Manage proposal deadlines and ensure project members deliver assignments on time
+- Copyedit completed assignments for grammar, formatting and professional voice

+### Business Writing Intern, Giva (May 2015 - July 2015)

+Research and write new content to publish on Giva's blog, covering topics such as HIPAA compliance, customer support, and cloud technologies.

+### Editorial Intern, The Escapist Magazine (August 2014 - December 2014)

+- Write and copy edited news stories
+- Transcribe interviews
+- Format stories in HTML